Trying to find a new position can be a time-consuming process. Furthermore,

 by the recruiting team or hiring manager.

-- Applicants determined to be the most qualified for the positon will be
+- Applicants determined to be the most qualified for the position will be

 submitted to the hiring manager for consideration.
 If there is an interest